Debt Snowball MethodMay 18, 2018

 Another great way to position yourself for success is to look into refinancing your student loan debt.
 Like the debt snowball method, the proper planning and smarter borrowing associated with refinancing enables you to proceed through the repayment process in the most efficient manner.
 Student loan interest rates are nearing all-time lows, and consolidating your multiple student loans into a single loan with a fixed rate secures the notion that you’ve done everything you can do to simplify that particular part of your finances.

-Our customers have reported that they are saving an average of $309 every month and should see an average of $20,936 in total savings after refinancing their student loans with Education Loan Finance.* Consider the impact refinancing could have just by applying those savings to your other forms of debt.
+Our customers have reported that they are saving an average of $309 every month and should see an average of $20,936 in total savings after refinancing their student loans with Education Loan Finance.* See how much you could save with our student loan refinancing calculator and consider the impact of applying those savings to your other forms of debt.
 With proper planning and smarter borrowing, you can avert the threat of avalanche and most efficiently summit the mountain range of your financial goals.